 Feedback from Members Meeting

-The seventh members’ meeting was held at the Millstone Pub, Barnack on 20th April 2007.
+The eighth members’ meeting was held at the Millstone Pub, Barnack on 1st April 2008.
 This had a very good turn out with about 60 members which was excellent.
-The theme to many of the issues raised for discussion at the meeting seemed to centre on ensuring security of the site, considerate behaviour to anglers and fish conservation.
+The theme to many of the issues raised was around considerate behaviour to other anglers and the future of the New Pit.

 The main items discussed: –

-· The deadline for renewal will be to ensure that all applications are received no later that Tuesday 15th May 2007 to ensure that membership does not lapse, thereafter; existing members will have to compete with new applications.
+• The deadline for renewal will be to ensure that all applications are received no later that Tuesday 20th May 2008 to ensure that membership does not lapse, thereafter; existing members will compete with new applications.

-· The vetting of new members was also discussed; it was felt that existing members should act as a referee for new members to the fishery, thus ensuring that their good character and positive attitude towards conservation would be validated.
-It was agreed that as part of the renewals pack existing members would receive a new member application form.
-This would allow for the new member from to be returned in the SAE supplied along with the existing members own renewal.
+• The sponsorship of new members was also discussed; it was felt that last years new proposal was a success and that it should continue.
+This would allow for the new member’s application to be returned in the SAE supplied along with the existing members own renewal.
 Applications would be prioritised in the following order.
-1st Existing members, 2nd New members refereed by an exiting member, 3rd New members applying after May 15th 2007 without a referee.
+1st Existing members, 2nd New members refereed by an exiting member, 3rd New members applying after May 20th 2008 without a referee.
 Members should not recommend any angler who they have concerns over as it will reflect upon their own membership.

 Keys will remain at £6.00.